dolr-ai/content-moderation/README.md

 - **Flexible Configuration**: Easy to configure and adapt to different models
 - **Batch Processing**: Support for processing multiple texts in parallel
 - **Command-Line Interface**: Simple CLI for all operations
+- **Performance Testing**: Tools for throughput and latency analysis

 ## Quick Start